Check out our current promo

 Why VR for active shooter training?

 It’s important to understand how Immersive Learning in VR is a powerful tool for active shooter training.
-Immersive Learning is an experiential training methodology that uses Virtual Reality (VR) to simulate real-world scenarios and train employees in a safe and engaging immersive training environment.
+Immersive learning is an experiential training methodology that uses VR to simulate real-world scenarios and train employees in a safe and engaging immersive environment.

 It’s one thing to talk about safety and security for your employees.
 It’s another thing to bring that idea to life.